940true dots bottomright 313true true 800none

 Slide2

 Welcome to the Woza Books website where you can find out more about Amy Wachspress and her creative projects.
+Amy’s most recent publication is the novel GUARDIANS OF WATER, available now from all the usual sources.
+Tell your local indie bookstore to order this book for you through Ingram.

-Announcing the arrival of CHANGING THE PROPHECY
+Announcing the arrival of GUARDIANS OF WATER

 WOZA BOOKS